All Episodes

 They were hoping we'd make quick work of Iraq and move on to those other target countries.

-You think they've learned their lesson, are they still hawkish about our ability to just go into any Arab country you want to, knock down the leadership, hold elections, have people on our side.
+Are they still hawkish about our ability to just go into any Arab country we want to, knock down the leadership, hold elections, have people on our side?

-very small proportion of this country is fighting this war.
+A very small proportion of this country is fighting this war.

-The American uh soldier, the American Marine, the American service person, plus the families.
+The American soldier, the American Marine, the American service person, plus the families, they're the only ones making the sacrifice.

-We're given big tax cuts.
+We're giving big tax cuts.

 We're doing everything else.

-We're sacrificing actually in this country, cutting back on all kinds of things in order to fund the war in Iraq, which is a civil war, which we're caught in.
+We're sacrificing, actually, in this country, cutting back on all kinds of things in order to fund the war in Iraq, which is a civil war, which we're caught in.

 All right, you satisfied?

-All these cutbacks, the budget keeps growing, we're cutting back nothing.
+All these cutbacks, the budget keeps growing.

 So he wants to raise taxes.